NERSC/timemory/docs/index.md

 ## Table of contents

-1. [About](about) -- About the TiMemory project
+1. [About](about) -- About the timemory project
-2. [Features](features) -- Features supported and provided by TiMemory
+2. [Features](features) -- Features supported and provided by timemory
-3. [Installation](installation) -- How to install TiMemory
+3. [Installation](installation) -- How to install timemory
-4. [Components](components/overview) -- Available components in TiMemory and their wrappers
+4. [Components](components/overview) -- Available components in timemory and their wrappers
-5. [Getting Started](getting_started/overview) -- How to get started using TiMemory
+5. [Getting Started](getting_started/overview) -- How to get started using timemory
     - Project integration, basic syntax, custom components, generating a roofline
-6. [Runtime Overhead](overhead) -- Analysis of runtime overhead of TiMemory
+6. [Runtime Overhead](overhead) -- Analysis of runtime overhead of timemory
 7. [Doxygen Documentation](doxygen-xml) -- Doxygen source code documentation